 Beetroot Dumplings – Südtirol Recipe

-Beetroot dumplings (also known as red beet dumplings) are typical in the Südtirol trio of dumplings, along with spinach dumplings and cheese dumplings.
-If you feel like a chef in the kitchen, try all three and serve them with gorgonzola sauce or the traditional butter and sage.
+Beetroot dumplings (also known as red beet dumplings) are typical in the trio of dumplings from Südtirol along with spinach dumplings and cheese dumplings.
+If you feel like a chef in the kitchen, try all three and dress them with gorgonzola sauce or the traditional butter and sage.

-Also try the speck dumplings or the ones with red radicchio.
+Also try the speck dumplings or with red radicchio.

-Seasonality and harvesting period of #red beets: from May to December.
-Until March, they are found stored in sand.
-Additionally, in the refrigerated section of stores, they are always available pre-cooked and vacuum-packed.
+SEASONALITY and harvesting period of #redbeets: from May to December.
+Until March, you can find those stored in sand.
+Additionally, in the refrigerated section of stores, they are always available precooked and vacuum-packed.

 Beetroot Dumplings - Chef in the Kitchen